-Rule Advisors, LLC is required to advise clients and prospective clients of any material changes to our Firm Brochure ("Brochure") from our last annual update.
-Our initial registration was effective in May of 2021, and this is our first annual update.
+Rule Advisors, LLC is required to advise clients and prospective clients of any material changes to our Firm Brochure ("Brochure") from our last annual update dated March 29, 2022.

 Clients will receive an annual summary of any material changes to this and subsequent Brochures no later than March 31st of each year which is 120 days after our fiscal year-end.
 At that time, we will offer a copy of our most current Disclosure Brochure.
 We will also promptly provide ongoing disclosure information about material changes, as necessary.